-The Amsterdam Time Machine (ATM) is a digital commons on the history of Amsterdam.
+The Amsterdam Time Machine (ATM) is a public research resource on the history of Amsterdam.
 It is currently coordinated by the CREATE research program at the University of Amsterdam and powered by a consortium of people and institutions in academia, cultural heritage and industry.

 We started building the Amsterdam Time Machine (ATM) in 2017 as a hub for linked historical data on Amsterdam.
 To digitally unlock Amsterdam’s past, we bring together efforts in the fields of academia, cultural heritage, business, and computer science.
 Ultimately, the web of information on people, places, relationships, events, and objects will unfold in time and space through geographical and 3D representations.
 While we’re working on that, we’d like to provide access to the three building blocks of the Time Machine: a Linked Data cloud visualisation called ALiDa; historical Maps and other geo reference data; and 3D reconstructions.
 Read more.

 We invite everyone to join, by connecting their own data and by using the data for research, storytelling, or other purposes.
 Its linked and open structure, and its collaboration with other Dutch Time Machines, in the European Time Machine, ensures that the Amsterdam data is connected across the Netherlands and abroad, just as the city itself always has been.